 Each state follows its own rules regarding comparative negligence.
 In most states, your damages are at least reduced by your degree of fault, if any.
 This gives incentives to defendants, their insurance adjusters, and their attorneys to look closely at ways in which you may have been to blame for your own injuries.
 In the case of an elderly related accident, it is especially likely that an adjuster or defense attorney will look for ways in which an elderly victim was at fault.
 Therefore, it is critical to retain an attorney to look out for your interests.

 Family members of elderly people who know that their elderly relative is not a safe driver should be careful.
 A family member may be held responsible under a theory of negligent entrustment if they lend a car to an elderly driver who is known to be unsafe or who has serious problems like dementia.

 Discuss Your Car Crash Case with a Memphis Attorney

-If you are injured in an elderly related accident in Tennessee or another Southern state, you should retain an experienced Memphis lawyer at our firm to help you pursue damages.
+If you are injured in an elderly related accident in Tennessee, you should retain an experienced car accident lawyer at our firm to help you pursue damages.
 Nahon, Saharovich & Trotz employs over 30 attorneys and 100 staff members, and we are ready to help you assert your rights.
 We serve car accident victims and their families in Tennessee, Kentucky, Missouri, Arkansas, and Mississippi, including in Memphis, Chattanooga, Knoxville, Nashville, Caruthersville, Hayti, Oxford, Starkville, Grenada, Columbus, Tupelo, Meridian, Jackson, Little Rock, and Jonesboro.
-Call Nahon, Saharovich & Trotz at 800-LAW-4004 or complete our online form for a free consultation with a motor vehicle collision lawyer.
+Call Nahon, Saharovich & Trotz at 800-LAW-4004 or complete our online form for a free consultation.